frida1mp/BookingManager-module/README.md

 # BookingManager

 ## Overview
 The Booking Manager module provides a flexible and reusable system for managing bookings, customers, and products.
-It is designed to be easily integrated with the storage solution MongoDB, enabling developers to add booking functionality to their applications.
+It is designed to be easily integrated with the a storage solution like MongoDB, enabling developers to add booking functionality to their applications.

 Whether you're building an app for small businesses, appointment scheduling, or event management, this module provides a robust and adaptable backend for booking management.